telliott99/MySwift/part3/closures2.rst

         }
     }

-but it doesn't work.
+but that also doesn't work.

-However, what does work is to separate the handler code from its invocation:
+However, what does work is to separate the handler code from its invocation.
+Define a variable to hold the ``handler``:

 .. sourcecode:: bash